TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/FrontendsBackends/Index.rst

 Data is serialized before it is passed to the backend.

 .. tip::
    The variable frontend is the most frequently used frontend and handles the widest range of data types.
-   While it can also handle string data, the :ref:`string frontend <caching-frontend-string>` should be used if the cache needs to store strings, if only to avoid the additional serialization done by the variable frontend.

 .. _caching-frontend-php: